icssc/ZotMeal/docs/Serverless Functions.md

  ...
 ```

-The `src/functions/trpc` directory is used for creating API endpoints for our tRPC functions (for future work)
+The `src/functions/trpc` directory is used for creating API endpoints for our tRPC functions (for future work). tRPC helps us write APIs with autocomplete and type checking.

 Inside the `src/functions/cron` we can find: